NonabstractPhoton/Laplace-LSF-Dirichlet-Eigenvalue-Numerics/README.md

       <h4> Candidate</h4>
       <p>
         This is the most important class from the perspective of the end-user, and contains several convenient functions that simplify the inquiry process.
-The following is a summary of the functions intended for direct use by an end-user.
+The following is a summary of the main functions intended for direct use by an end-user.
         More detailed information and source code are available in the file itself.
         <table>
           <tr>